Causal Climate Emulation with Bayesian Filtering: Experiments compute resources

 \section{Experiments compute resources}

-To train \name{} on 800 years of temperature data, we have used the following compute resources: 2 RTX8000 GPUs, with 48GB of RAM each, for $\approx$10 hours.
+To train \name{} on 800 years of climate model data, we used the following compute resources: 2 RTX8000 GPUs, with 48GB of RAM each, for $\approx$10 hours.
 These resources scale linearly with the number of variables, number of latents, or number of input timesteps $\tau$.
 The synthetic experiments are much faster ($\approx$0.5 hour on 1 RTX8000 GPU), as it is lower dimensional.
+For our autoregressive rollouts emulating climate model data, the use of the Bayesian filter introduces some computational overhead compared to direct deterministic rollouts.
+However, the operations required for the Bayesian filter (sampling, decoding, and fast Fourier transforms) can be batched at each step and performed rapidly.
+In general, we are able to simulate 100 years (1200 months) in less than 6 minutes on a single RTX8000 GPU with 48GB memory, with $N = 300$ and $R = 10$ (with the computational time scaling linearly with $N \cdot R$).

 All experiments were run on an internal cluster.
-We performed experiments related to hyperparameter tuning on these resources (\cref{sec:hyperparameters}).
+We conducted hyperparameter tuning on these resources (\cref{sec:hyperparameters}).